About

 Accessibility

-Notes on Mobility: The Anna is located in a historic building built in 1860.
-Although charming its historical architecture is problematic.
-Our main entrance has one step to enter.
-To access the portable wheelchair ramp please ring the doorbell to the left of the entrance and a staff person will assist you immediately during opening hours.
+Notes on Mobility: The Anna and the Treaty Space Gallery are located in a historic building built in 1860.
+Although charming in its historical architecture it is also problematic.
+Both entrances have one step to enter.
+To access the portable wheelchair ramp please ring the doorbell at The Anna to the left of the entrance and a staff person will assist you immediately during opening hours.
 Once inside you will be able to access Gallery 1 and 2.
 Gallery 3 is located down two half flights of stairs in an “L” shape.
 To avoid using the stairs and access Gallery 3 gallery staff will accompany you outside to the Gallery 3 entrance on Hollis street, a 30 sec walk from the main door.

-Washrooms: Our two washrooms are at the back of the gallery, up a flight of stairs through a small hall and then down a second flight of stairs.
-They are both gender neutral.
-Unfortunately the gallery does not have wheelchair accessible washrooms on site but gallery staff can assist in taking you to the closest wheelchair washroom on campus.
+Washrooms: The Anna has two washrooms are at the back of the gallery, up a flight of stairs through a small hall and then down a second flight of stairs.
+In contrast, the Treaty Space Gallery does not have any flights of stairs to the washroom in the gallery, it is also too small to consider wheelchair accessible.
+Both galleries have all gender neutral washrooms.
+Unfortunately, they both do not have wheelchair accessible washrooms on site.
+However, the gallery staff can assist in taking you to the closest wheelchair washroom on campus.